Just launched on LinkedIn! Follow for updates on AI/ML research and practical tips.

 If fine-tuning all parameters of a 7B model with AdamW using FP32 states: 2×7×109×4=56 GB2 \times 7 \times 10^9 \times 4 = 56 \text{ GB}

-Note: Libraries like DeepSpeed or bitsandbytes offer 8-bit optimizers that drastically reduce this footprint.
+Note: Libraries such as DeepSpeed or bitsandbytes provide 8-bit optimizers that significantly reduce this memory usage.

 Gradients (Training/Fine-tuning Only)

 Backpropagation computes gradients for each trainable parameter.
-These gradients usually have the same numerical precision as the trainable parameters during the backward pass.
+These gradients usually match the numerical precision of the trainable parameters during the backward pass.

 VRAMgradients=Number of Trainable Parameters×Bytes per Parameter (Training Precision)VRAM_{gradients} = \text{Number of Trainable Parameters} \times \text{Bytes per Parameter (Training Precision)}